cookiekang/npm-lib-seed/README.md

 # npm-seed
-a seed project for build npm package
+a seed project for build npm package.